HL7/fhir-saner/input/pagecontent/profiles_and_extensions.md

 * [Capability Statement With Slices](StructureDefinition-CapabilityStatementWithSlices.html) assists in the automated creation of CapabilityStatement resources for this guide.
-Capability statements reported by implementors of this guide need not conform to this profile (but may do so if they choose).
+Capability statements reported by implementers of this guide need not conform to this profile (but may do so if they choose).

 #### Audit Records
 This guide includes profiles that support auditing of activity on the MeasureReport and Measure resources